jhsrennie/ESP32/SieveBenchmark/ReadMe.txt

 where nnn is the number of passes achieved in 5 seconds

 I initially ran this using the Arduino IDE and the code for that is in the SieveArd subdirectory.
 Then I got curious about the difference in the results and reran it using the ESP-IDF to compile the program.
 This code is in the SieveIDF subdirectory.
-Note that you need to disable the Watchdog timer to run the IDF code.

 I have listed both sets of results below.
 The Arduino IDE optimises for size (-Os) so I used the same optimisation for the IDF build, but since the IDF also allows me to optimise for speed (-O2) I tried that as well.
 The IDF results show both figures.